seahyinghang8/hyperdrive/README.md

 python main.py
 ```

-You can also test hyperwidget on the jupyter notebook by running
+To test the code on a jupyter notebook, run
 ```
 jupyter notebook
 ```